MazontheMoon/coddy-java/README.md

 ## August

+### 16 - Patient Record Search System

+Create a program that manages hospital patient records with three search capabilities: wildcard pattern matching (where * matches any sequence and ? matches single characters), anagram detection to find patients with rearranged name letters, and ID verification by extracting the middle character.

+Your program reads patient records (name and ID pairs), then processes queries.
+For WILDCARD queries, match names against the pattern.
+For ANAGRAM queries, find all names that use the same letters.
+For MIDDLE queries, return the character at the middle index of the specified patient's ID (use position length/2 for even-length IDs).
+All name matching should be case-insensitive.

 ### 15 - Plant Cell Structure Analysis

 Create a function named analyzePlantCells that receives String input as its parameter.